 Grand Canyon Extension

 Designed as an extension to our Storms and Saguaros Workshops, this excursion will take you to the Grand Canyon at the heart of the monsoon season!
 We will use our storm tracking skills to try and find the most dramatic weather to photograph along the rim of this vast canyon.
+This workshop is rated Moderate for physical intensity with 1-2 miles of hiking per day.

 - Photograph the awe-inspiring Grand Canyon at the height of monsoon season.
 Dramatic clouds, incredible light, big storms, and lightning can really make the canyon come alive!